ls1intum/Artemis/docs/user/exercises/quiz.rst

             :align: center
             :scale: 35

-    - In the case of Drag and Drop questions, the solution is shown by clicking the show sample solution button |ShowSampleSolutionButton|.
+    - In the case of Drag and Drop questions, the solution is shown by clicking the Show Sample Solution button |ShowSampleSolutionButton|.

         .. figure:: quiz/solution-drag-and-drop.png
             :align: center